-Unfortunately, we have much more demand than capacity and must deny many very good students.
+Unfortunately, we have much more demand than capacity and must deny many exceptional students.

 The UF Honors Program's acceptance rate averages at about 13%.

 The Honors admissions review process is a joint effort between the Honors Program and the Office of Admissions.
 See more information about the review process here.

 - Can you tell me why I was not admitted to the Honors Program?

 Due to the large number of students we regrettably have to turn away, we are unable to provide individual feedback about applications.
 Because the admissions review process is a joint effort between the Honors Program and the Office of Admissions, we cannot pinpoint any specific detail that may have been a deciding factor.

 It may be helpful to review the Honors Application Tips to learn more about the philosophy behind our essay review process.

 - Can I get on a waiting list in case someone doesn’t accept their spot in the Honors Program?